This post may contain affiliate links. If you purchase through my links, I may earn a commission, at no extra cost to you.

 So when Christians say you need to be “saved,” they’re not judging you; they’re warning you out of love.
 Because eternity is real, and where you spend it depends on what decision you make when you’re still alive.

-To be saved means to admit that you’re a sinner who needs forgiveness, to believe that Jesus died and rose again for you, and to confess Him as Lord of your life (Romans 10:9).
+This means believing that Jesus died and rose again, accepting that His sacrifice is enough to save you from sin, and confessing Him as Lord over your life (Romans 10:9).
 That’s it.
-That simple act of faith changes your eternal destiny, and you go from separation to salvation, from death to life.
+That simple act of faith changes your eternal destiny, moving you from death to life.

 The Truth: Why Everyone Needs It